buckning/masters-docs/README.md

 This repository contains the thesis and published papers which were completed for my Master's degree in 2011 and 2012.

-Thesis.docx contains the original file for the thesis, **Using Novel Human-Computer Interaction Mechanisms to Enable Dementia Patients' Creativity**
+Thesis.docx contains the original file for the thesis, **Using Novel Human-Computer Interaction Mechanisms to Enable Dementia Patients' Creativity**.

 The source code for this project can be downloaded [here](https://github.com/buckning/masters-app)

 Note: There are some changes between this version of the thesis and the version that was submitted.